Mode selectivity in electron promoted vibrational relaxation of chemisorbed hydrogen on molybdenum and tungsten surfaces: Methods

 The remaining modes with the same vibrational character but different phase relations represent finite-$\mathbf q$ vibrations of the primitive cell that have been folded to the supercell $\Gamma$-point.
 Since the employed implementation operates strictly at the supercell $\Gamma$-point, evaluating linewidths for these folded modes provides a practical route to accessing electron--phonon dissipation for finite-$\mathbf q$ vibrations without explicitly performing $\mathbf q$-dependent calculations.

+To get an upper limit for the linewidths, we assume that the light-excited coherent mode $\nu$ at $\qq=0$ dephases instantaneously into a localised vibration that can be represented as a linear combination of mod $\nu$ at all possible wave-vectors $\qq$.
+As detailed by Box \textit{et al.},\cite{Box2023} the linewidth of phonon mode $\nu$ in this limit of instantaneous dephasing can be written as:

-To estimate the linewidth in the limit of complete vibrational dephasing across the adlayer, we identified all folded modes of the same character within a narrow frequency window (typically $\pm 20$--$30~\text{cm}^{-1}$) and computed their individual linewidths.
-The average of these linewidths defines the ``$\qq$-averaged'' linewidth $\bar{\gamma}$, which represents the depopulation rate of an incoherent ensemble of locally similar vibrations.~\cite{Box2023}
+where $N_{\qq}$ is the number of $\qq$-points.
+To calculate the linewidth in this limit across the adlayer, we identified all modes of the same phonon band $\nu$ within a narrow frequency window (typically $\pm 20$--$30~\text{cm}^{-1}$) and computed their individual linewidths.
+The average of these linewidths, referred to as ``$\qq$-averaged'' linewidth, $\bar{\gamma}$, represents the depopulation rate of an incoherent ensemble of locally similar vibrations.~\cite{Box2023}

 Together, $\gamma_{0}$ and $\bar{\gamma}$ provide lower and upper bounds on the first-order electron--phonon contribution to the linewidth: $\gamma_{0}$ corresponds to the perfectly coherent limit where all adsorbates oscillate in phase, while $\bar{\gamma}$ represents the instantaneously dephased limit in which neighbouring adsorbates move with arbitrary phase relations.